xychen2022/ContextualStructuralSimilarity/README.md

        Command: python testing

 A pretrained a model is previded in checkpoints folder.
 It is trained with images from 21 to 82.
-When using it for inference, you can expect an average DSC of 85.4%
+When using it for inference, you can expect an average DSC of 85.4% on the first folder